brettkromkamp/contextualise/README.rst

 * Support for user-defined `knowledge paths <https://brettkromkamp.com/posts/knowledge-paths/>`_
 * `Hypergraph <https://en.wikipedia.org/wiki/Hypergraph>`_ associations; that is, the ability to assert a relationship between more than two topics by means of a single association -- one edge joining multiple vertices
 * `In place topic creation <https://brettkromkamp.com/posts/in-place-topic-creation/>`_
-* Quick association creation for frictionless linking and knowledge discovery
+* Quick association creation for frictionless topic-linking and knowledge discovery

 **Features Currently in Development (July-September 2020)**

-* Documentation, including a user manual and tutorials
+* Documentation (including tutorials)
 * A topics index for each topic map with pagination and sorting (by name or modification date)

 **Post Version 1.0 Features**